-Safety: Duke has never installed a pipe of this size along residential property before.
-This alone is a major safety concern for all potential routes, especially given the history of large pipeline accidents such as the San Bruno disaster, and raises the question of whether this project truly needs to pass through residential areas.
 During a meeting with Blue Ash residents along the Pink route, a Duke representative said the company prefers not to install on public property because the company would have to move or alter its construction if ordered to do so.
-While Duke's financial motivations in targeting residential property are easily understood, that still doesn't justify putting private residents at risk of death or injury.
+While Duke's financial motivations in targeting residential property are easily understood, that still does not justify putting private residents at risk of death or injury.
+Moreover, as is demonstrated in other areas, such explosions are not improbabilities but just a matter of when such catastrophe may occur.